WHERE WE WORK | WATERS

 We improve water management in our region and help restore critical habitats for fish and wildlife in our rivers and wetlands.

-Using state and federal water policy and legal expertise, LandWatch works to defend our rivers and springs by restoring critical habitat for fish and wildlife and reducing water waste across Central Oregon.
+Using state and federal water policy and legal expertise, LandWatch defends our rivers and springs.
+We are working to reduce water waste across Central Oregon and secure critical habitat for fish and wildlife.

 • Assure compliance with State and Federal water laws.